 Foods and Other Items That Can Trigger a BrAC Reading

-Our ignition interlock devices have been designed to deliver fast and accurate readings that get you safely back on the road as effortlessly as possible.
+As the leading provider of DUI ignition interlock services, Low Cost Interlock has helped many people discreetly complete their interlock requirements.
 Like most interlock devices, they work by internally reading your breath alcohol content (BrAC) to determine whether it is above or below your state’s legal driving limit.

 In some cases, this sensitive technology can be affected by items that contain trace amounts of alcohol—including certain foods, drinks, and medications.